Can AI make humans more creative?

 Portrait of Edmond Belamy, 2018, created by GAN (Generative Adversarial Network).
 Sold for $432,500 on 25 October at Christie’s in New York.
 Image © Obvious

-In fact, we at MindX (a division sitting beside the Science of Innovation Lab) recently investigated the cognitive profile of intuitive people, which was used in conjunction with 15 years of award-winning advertisements to train an AI that wrote and edited a car commercial for intuitive people.
+In fact, we at MindX (a division sitting beside Future Minds Lab) recently investigated the cognitive profile of intuitive people, which was used in conjunction with 15 years of award-winning advertisements to train an AI that wrote and edited a car commercial for intuitive people.
 The quality of this content is increasing steadily–at a recent contemporary art exhibition, 75% of those asked thought that AI-generated images were produced by a human.
 So even if you don’t agree that AI can be authentically creative, it’s hard to deny that it can be productive.
 This ensures that to some extent, AI will be involved in many types of creative work into the future.

 Despite this, humans will always value creative expression coming from other humans, meaning that traditional creative disciplines will always involve people.
 So instead of wondering whether creative jobs will disappear, it may be more useful and more interesting to talk about how the creative process might change with the introduction of AI.